Immigration detention in Australia: Criticism of government policy: 2010s

 Recent global developments highlight the growing polarisation of the Australian public in relation to their government's policies.
 From late 2009, the increase in arrivals by boat fuelled a divide in public perception of people seeking asylum between sympathy and apathy.
 Following election victory by the Liberal/National coalition in 2013, the government mandatory detention policy has been widely criticised.
+Protests against government policy continued to take place around Australia including activists disrupting the Australian Open men's tennis final in 2015.
+Demonstrators in the crowd and on court raised banners and wore t-shirts that read “Australia open for refugees”.

 The Refugee Council viewed the immigration detention program as detrimental to Australia's interests in three ways: the people subjected to the detention programs endure inhumane conditions; those working in the detention centres often subjected to emotionally jarring situations; and Australia's reputation as a fair and just nation has been eroded.
 Timing is also of concern, with many refugees and asylum seekers reporting being detained for several years before receiving status determination from the government.
 The government often cites deterrence to frame the context in which their policies operate.

 While the immigration detention program draws some support from the Australian public, the program's treatment of children in detention has been widely criticised.
 There has been great concern about the adverse impact detention centres have on the health, well-being and development of children.
 Particularly worrying was the use of detention centres previously used for adults to house children.
 Wickman Point, one such Alternative Place of Detention (APOD) was previously deemed only suitable for adults, with reports that children had been brought in to live concurrently with the adult population.

 Re-detention occurs when those being detained by the immigration program are released on Temporary Protection Visas (TPVs) while their refugee status is being determined, or who have succeeded in obtaining refugee status and subsequently re-detained for often minor violations, sometimes with lack of access to legal advice.
 Unaccompanied children have been removed from care in the community and re-detained in closed communities.